Pancreatic (Pancreas) Cancer

 - Pancreatic cancer affects the pancreas, an organ in the abdomen.
 The pancreas is responsible for producing enzymes that help digest food and hormones that help balance blood-sugar levels.

-- Pancreatic cancer is uncommon but almost always fatal.
-The disease's symptoms are difficult to identify, making it hard to detect pancreatic cancer until it has reached an advanced stage.
+- The disease's symptoms are difficult to identify, making it hard to detect pancreatic cancer until it has reached an advanced stage.
 It ranks as the fourth-leading cause of cancer-related death in U.S. men and women.

 - Different types of tumors can occur in the pancreas.
 The most common type is pancreatic ductal adenocarcinoma, a cancer that is almost always deadly and forms in the cells that help deliver enzymes for food digestion, known as exocrine tumors.
 Less deadly and far less common are tumors that form in the cells that make the hormones, called endocrine tumors.